yesodweb/yesod-cookbook/Setting-up-PostgreSQL.md

 We assume you have followed the instructions in [[Setting up a virtual machine, using VirtualBox and Vagrant|Setting-up-a-virtual-machine,-using-VirtualBox-and-Vagrant]].
-If you use a different system, you will probably have a newer version of Postgresql.
+If you use a different system, you will probably have a newer version of PostgreSQL.

 We refer to the working machine as "host" and the Ubuntu client inside the virtual Vagrant box as "client".

-1. Install Postgresql: `sudo apt-get install postgresql`.
+1. Install PostgreSQL: `sudo apt-get install postgresql`.
 This will install version 8.4.
 1. Create a user account for the postgres deamon: `sudo adduser postgres` and enter a new password for this user.
 1. Initialize postgres to use UTF8 instead of Latin1.
 Do this inside the new postgres user session (note the hyphen after `su`):<pre>
     sudo su - postgres